 If you are presently in the United States in a non-immigrant status (such as H-4, A-1, or L-2 status), you may be able to study in your current status.
 Find out if you can study at NYU under your current status.
 The information on this page is for continuing students at NYU who have already begun their academic program at NYU in another status.

-You may, however, want or need to change to F-1 or J-1 status in order to complete your degree at NYU.
-If you do decide you want to change your status, you’ll find a general overview of the process below.
+If you want or need to change to F-1 or J-1 status in order to complete your degree at NYU, you’ll find a general overview of the process below.
 It’s best to discuss your situation with an immigration attorney to help determine the status that is best for you and your available options based on your immigration history and future plans in the United States.

 The information contained on this page is for general information purposes only.
 Due to frequent government updates, NYU OGS may make additions, deletions, or modifications to the contents on this page at any time without prior notice.

 Please note, these directions are meant to help you in completing your application but should not be considered legal advice.
 The US Department of State ultimately provides the decision on your visa application, and the US Citizenship and Immigration Services ultimately provides the decision on your change of status application.

 Read all the steps in this process carefully to determine how you will obtain F-1 or J-1 status and which status you will change to.
 And remember, it’s best to discuss your situation with an immigration attorney to determine which way to obtain the status that will be best for you.